GW-HIVE/CensuScope/docs/README.md

 ---

-## Taxonomy Database Documentation
+## 🦒 Taxonomy Database Documentation

 This document, [taxonomydb.md](https://github.com/GW-HIVE/CensuScope/blob/christie-readmes/docs/taxonomydb.md), describes the taxonomy database used by CensuScope.

 - The taxonomy database provides the **taxonomic hierarchy and naming structure** used to interpret results.
 - It is treated as **static reference infrastructure** and is not modified during execution.
 - A valid `taxonomy.db` file is required for running CensuScope.
-- The document explains how the database is built from the NCBI taxonomy dump and how it is used for lineage mapping and result aggregation.
+- The document explains how the database is built from the NCBI taxonomy dump, how to build it yourself, and how it is used for lineage mapping and result aggregation.

 ---

-## BLAST Database Documentation
+## 💻 BLAST Database Documentation

 This document, [blast_database.md](https://github.com/GW-HIVE/CensuScope/blob/christie-readmes/docs/blast_database.md), describes the BLAST database used by CensuScope.